 - Oops!Something went wrong.Please try again later.

-Shares of CoreCivic (NYSE: CXW) moved lower by 15.22% in the past three months.
-Before we understand the importance of debt, let us look at how much debt CoreCivic has.
+Over the past three months, shares of CoreCivic (NYSE: CXW) decreased by 14.02%.
+Before having a look at the importance of debt, let us look at how much debt CoreCivic has.

-To understand the degree of financial leverage a company has, shareholders look at the debt ratio.
-Considering CoreCivic’s $4.04 billion in total assets, the debt-ratio is at 0.56.
+Shareholders look at the debt-ratio to understand how much financial leverage a company has.
+CoreCivic has $4.04 billion in total assets, therefore making the debt-ratio 0.52.
 Generally speaking, a debt-ratio more than one means that a large portion of debt is funded by assets.
 As the debt-ratio increases, so the does the risk of defaulting on loans, if interest rates were to increase.
 Different industries have different thresholds of tolerance for debt-ratios.
-A debt ratio of 35% might be higher for one industry and average for another.
+A debt ratio of 40% might be higher for one industry and average for another.

 Why Shareholders Look At Debt?